Introduction

 for structured VAEsdataclasses

-for cleaner codetensorboard
+for cleaner code organizationtensorboard

 - VAE validation using the MNIST dataset

-- Discussion on VAE extensions and limitations
+- Extensions and practical limitations

 Let’s dive in!